purescript-contrib/purescript-routing/MODULES.md

 matches :: forall e a.
 Match a -> (Maybe a -> a -> Eff e Unit) -> Eff e Unit
 ```

+Stream of hash changed, callback called when new hash can be matched
+First argument of callback is `Just a` when old hash can be matched
+and `Nothing` when it can't.

 #### `matches'`